Estimated reading time: 5 minutes

 Turn Your Halloween Pumpkin Into This Gorgeous Red Lentil And Pumpkin Soup

-Although I’m biased it’s one of the best pumpkin soup recipes that I’ve ever tried before.
+Although biased, it’s one of the best pumpkin soup recipes I’ve ever tried.

 Red Lentil And Pumpkin Soup Made With Your Halloween Pumpkin

-You carve your pumpkin for Halloween or have a few sitting on your front porch for decoration and then what do you do with it?
+You carve your pumpkin for Halloween or have a few sitting on your front porch for decoration.
+What do you do with them?

-Most people throw their pumpkin away the day after Halloween and waste all the beautiful nutritious flesh inside.
+Most people throw their pumpkins away the day after Halloween and waste all the beautiful, nutritious flesh inside.

-You can easily turn it into some amazing pumpkin recipes and it keeps your pumpkin in the kitchen and out of the compost heap.
+You can quickly turn it into some fantastic pumpkin recipes, and it keeps your pumpkin in the kitchen and out of the compost heap.

 Making Homemade Soup

-I know many people that buy soup in a can or a box but nothing compares to homemade soups.
+Many people buy soup in a can or a box, but nothing compares to homemade soups.

-Making soup is a fairly painless process especially a fresh pumpkin soup that will be bursting with flavour such as this recipe.
+Making soup is relatively painless, especially a fresh pumpkin soup bursting with flavor, such as this recipe.

-Once you’re used to making soup you’ll start to experiment more with spices and using different vegetables and proteins in your soup creations.
+Once you’re used to making soup, you’ll experiment more with spices and using different vegetables and proteins in your soup creations.

-If you remember last Sunday I shared my carrot marmalade recipe and I was telling you all about my overflowing selection of fruits and vegetables in my kitchen.
+Last Sunday, I shared my carrot marmalade recipe and told you all about my overflowing selection of fruits and vegetables in my kitchen.

-Well just after my blog post my neighbour call’s me on the phone saying that she is on her way over to visit me with a surprise.
+Well, just after my blog post, my neighbor called me on the phone, saying she was coming to visit me with a surprise.

 I love surprises.

-Next thing I know she is opening the back of her van and there staring up at me is the biggest pumpkins I have ever seen in my life.
+The next thing I knew, she opened the back of her van, and there, staring up at me, were the most giant pumpkins I had ever seen.

 Pumpkin Carving

-All of my friends and family including my neighbour know that I carve pumpkin sculptures for Halloween and I said I would do some “Minions” for her.
+All my friends and family, including my neighbor, know I carve pumpkin sculptures for Halloween, and I said I would do some “Minions” for her.

-I had not expected her to rush out to find the biggest pumpkins she could but she did, and she got them free.
+I had not expected her to rush out to find the giant pumpkins she could, but she did and got them accessible.

 Free is a great word.
 We like that word around here.

-My neighbour’s sister-in-law had grown far too many pumpkins which had taken over the garden so she was gifted free pumpkins which were perfect for the pumpkin carving project.
+My neighbor’s sister-in-law had grown too many pumpkins that had taken over the garden, so she was gifted free pumpkins perfect for the pumpkin carving project.

 Unfortunately, the pumpkins she brought were a bit big for me to carve.

-She told me that she would be back with a few that were reasonably smaller for me to get my creative juices flowing.
+She told me she would be back with a few reasonably more minor for me to get my creative juices flowing.

 Pumpkin Recipes

-In the meantime, I had to do something with my pumpkin so I sat down to come up with some ideas.
+In the meantime, I had to do something with my pumpkin, so I brainstormed ideas.

-I was sure that I wanted to make a pumpkin soup recipe and then the idea for Red Lentil and Pumpkin Soup popped into my head.
+I was sure I wanted to make a pumpkin soup recipe, and then the idea of Red Lentil and Pumpkin Soup popped into my head.

-We love lentils in our house not only because they are nutritious but because they are a frugal staple in our pantry that goes a long way for many meals.
+We love lentils in our house because they are nutritious and a frugal staple in our pantry that goes a long way for many meals.

 Lentils are a high-protein, high-fiber member of the legume family.